 Keep that in mind – she’s watching her brother play, not so much watching the match.
 She doesn’t really understand what’s going on anyway, but she’s far more interested in Aichi’s change in demeanor when he’s playing.

 The scenes in which she’s analyzing Aichi’s behavior were a great breath of fresh air.
 I feel like nearly any other show’s little sister character (Outside of Shizuka from Yu-Gi-Oh, but she’s older than Emi) would probably mock her brother, either internally or otherwise, for being so invested in a card game.
 But what does Emi do?
-She’s glad that her brother has found something that makes him involved, happy and little more confident.
+She’s glad that her brother has found something that makes him involved, happy and a little more confident.
 She even actively starts cheering him on.

 In this simple little episode, in which a character I’ve never seen before comes to a revelation I never knew mattered, I felt more emotional response than I have in a long time of watching shounen gaming anime.
 I am endlessly impressed by how much I’m enjoying this show.
 I really hope this series keeps its momentum, because I’d hate to have to deal with the same shounen schlock from a really good show.

 Speaking of Yu-Gi-Oh, this episode reminded me a bit of a plotline in Yu-Gi-Oh.
 Well, a very small plotline.
-In the earlier episodes of Yu-Gi-Oh, Jounouchi is chastised by Yugi for having a deck filled with beasts and absolutely no trap or magic cards to his name.
+In the earlier episodes of Yu-Gi-Oh, Jounouchi is chastised by Yugi for having a deck filled with monsters and absolutely no trap or magic cards to his name.
 Like many novices, Jounouchi thought card games were all about power and that having cards for support or strategy were pointless.

 Here, Morikawa has that same issue.
 While he’s doing a little better than Jounouchi used to do in his rookie days, Morikawa has loaded his deck with Grade 3 monsters, which can’t be summoned unless they’re built upon Grades 0-2 monsters.
 This also means he has practically no drive triggers or lower level monsters for support or defense.
 Like Shin notes, his deck is riddled with balance issues.
 When we watch him fight Aichi, his balance issues are highlighted while simultaneously showing the audience that one of the reasons why Aichi’s deck is so good is because his deck is extremely well balanced.

 This episode really brought to light how great the dubbing is.
 It’s nothing astounding or anything, but everyone sounds and acts like a real person.
-Morikawa, voiced by Lucas Gilbertson, was particularly well done in this episode.
+Morikawa, voiced by Lucas Gilbertson, did particularly well in this episode.
 The writing is also much better than your average shounen gaming anime fare.
 I was laughing out loud at several lines.
 TMS did a great job with this series.

 The only thing that bothered me was, every time Emi (age 12) was noticed by other students of Aichi’s age (15), they all kept assuming she was either waiting for a boy from the Junior High or that she’s Aichi’s girlfriend.
 Was a little weird is all, especially considering Morikawa and Izaki made this assumption after she said that Aichi was coming home late.
 Why doesn’t anyone jump to ‘little sister’?